-And there we have at least a glimpse of a school, in the midst of a village, in the midst of a feudal court, that was in the midst of profound social and political change.
+There we have at least a glimpse of a school, in a village, in a feudal court, that was in the middle of profound social and political change.
 If Confucius himself could not hit the mark and make a difference at the highest levels, he wanted his students to be ready when opportunities came for them.For Confucius, learning was a powerful joint effort between teacher and student.
 Click To Tweet

 The Analects reflects both Confucius’s despair and hope that his work would achieve positive change in his world.
 It was perhaps those warring emotions that produced his insistence on rituals, music, and rules.
 In his view, attention to these matters would strengthen the social order, but he always tailored his teachings to meet the specific needs of his students.